|

 Much work remains to be done on this technology, and it's not obvious that algae farms will scale up to useful levels of production.
 Further, the concerns we have about how feed stocks for conventional biofuels are grown (i.e. with chemical agriculture, and by chopping down rainforests to plant crops) would apply here too.
 But if those problems can be overcome or sidestepped, this technology appears to have the kind of efficiency numbers that make it viable for long-term, large-scale liquid fuel production.

 We must admit that we think there is a flaw in our proposed peak oil solutions.
 They're mostly "David solutions" in a world of "Goliath energy requirements."
-Wind power, as promising as it is, currently accounts for slightly less than 1% of US electricity production.
+Wind power, as promising as it is, currently accounts for less than 1% of total US energy.
 Solar's share is far less than that.
-Only hydro (at 5.4%) has anything close to a respectable share, but hydro is maxed out in the Western world.
+Only hydro (at 3.3% of total energy) has anything close to a respectable share, but hydro is maxed out in the Western world.

-We have a loooong way to go before both so-called "alternative energy" technologies can reach meaningful numbers at our current rate of development and expansion.
-What's unfortunate is that our leaders in Washington have used this fact as an excuse to shovel billions of dollars in subsidies to the established energy industries.
-They should recognize that those are unsustainable dinosaur technologies, doomed to eventual extinction.
-Pushing further in that direction can only lead to more pollution and, ultimately, a much higher "energy cliff" when peak finally occurs.
-They should instead applying those billions of dollars to research, development, and production of sustainable alternatives.
-We should be spending 10 or maybe even 100 times what we are now spending on sustainable-energy R&D, grid improvement, and incentives for builders and consumers.
+We have a loooong way to go before so-called "alternative energy" technologies can reach meaningful numbers at our current rate of development and expansion.
+What's unfortunate is that for most of the 2000's, our leaders in Washington used this fact as an excuse to shovel billions of dollars in subsidies to the established energy industries.
+Even now, when green energy is all the rage, the paltry share of stimulus and bailout money that was applied to sustainable energy shows that most in power still don't get it.

 Know someone who might find this Peak Oil Solutions article interesting?
 Please forward it to them.